 What can I do after the Access to HE course?

 Many universities accept Access to HE Diplomas as an alternative to traditional entry qualifications, often valuing the life experience and transferable skills which adult students bring to university.
-The majority of South Devon College students have secured their first choice university choice, leading to a variety of careers, including nursing, teaching, midwifery, social work, social and community work, psychologists and many more.
+The majority of South Devon College students have secured their first choice university choice, leading to a variety of careers including nursing, teaching, midwifery, social work, social and community work, psychologists and many more.